The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. warning::
-   OpenLane encourages you to avoid using Containerless/Local installation method.
-As the version of the packages can affect the performance and reproducibility.
-Most of the documentation assumes that you are using Docker based flow, but if you choose to use containerless installation, then you are on your own.
+  Avoid using Containerless/Local installation method.
+The versions of the packages can affect the performance and reproducibility.
+It is assumed that you are using Docker based flow.
+Containerless installations are not supported.

 Please see `local installation <local_installs.html>`_